CHARLES GRAVES PAINTING - FREQUENTLY ASKED QUESTIONS:

 How do I pick out my colors?

 Our on-staff designer will help!
-Every customer who's project is larger than 1500 square feet, receives a free professional in-home design consult with our designer Laura.
-She has been a certified interior designer for over a decade, and she will help you pick out all your colors and finishes.
-She will go over things such as your tastes and preferences, modern/different design trends, color schemes, shading, accent and feature walls, and your furniture and household items, to help you come up with a perfect color scheme that matches your family, tastes, and situation!
-You will be proud to show off the color scheme you and Laura come up with, to all your friends and family!
+Every customer who's project is larger than 1500 square feet, receives a free professional virtual design consult with our interior designer, who's extensive professional qualifications are listed above.
+She will get to know you and your goals, and help you pick out all your colors and finishes.
+She will go over things such as your tastes and preferences, modern/different design trends, color schemes, shading, accent and feature walls, lighting, and your furniture and household items, to help you come up with a perfect color scheme that matches your family, tastes, and situation!
+You will be proud to show off the new paint colors and home to all your friends and family!

 What are the different types of paint finishes?